Let's Start With The Basics What Is A Function, Really?

 let totalPrice = addTax(1000);

-Here's the Plot Twist — Functions Are Just Values
+The Plot Twist Functions Are Just Values

 // Storing a function in a variable